 You are here:

-People living in the Wildland Urban Interface (WUI), where homes and other structures are built in or near woodland settings or forests, face the danger of wildfire.
-Wildfires can be ignited by escaped debris burning, the careless tossing of a cigarette, an unattended campfire, or from natural causes like lighting, and they spread fast.
+People living in the wildland-urban interface (WUI), where homes and other structures are built in or near woodland settings or forests, face the danger of wildfire.
+Wildfires can be ignited by escaped debris burning, the careless tossing of a cigarette, an unattended campfire, or from natural causes like lightning, and they spread fast.

 Current Wildfire Danger Map